-Updates in 2013-2014
+UPDATES IN 2013-2014

 This year, Youth Commissioners continuously pushed for an active MOU between school district and police department at every opportunity possible.
 Commissioners worked actively with other youth leaders and advocates from the Bernal Heights Neighborhood Center and Coleman Advocates for Children and Youth in coalition to add urgency to the issue.
 Commissioners and their peers regularly met to build momentum and strengthen their cause.
 They brought their voices to various public meetings including the Police Commission, the Board of Education; and held outreach meetings with other youth organizations, city officials, and school district representatives.
-They even held regular meetings with representatives of the police department, including a meeting with Chief Suhr in February 2014 to try to convince him to include mandated language in the final MOU draft.
+They held regular meetings with representatives of the police department, including a meeting with Chief Suhr in February 2014 to try to convince him to include mandated language in the final MOU draft.

-The Youth Commission is thrilled to share that after years of hard work and issue awareness building with other youth leaders had finally resulted in the signing of an MOU agreement between the school district and police department in January 2014.
+The Youth Commission is thrilled to share that after years of hard work and issue awareness building with other youth leaders had finally resulted in the signing of an MOU agreement between the school district63 and police department in January 201464.

-The Youth Commission is grateful to the SFPD and Police Chief Suhr for establishing an active MOU with the school district, as we are to members of the Board of Education.
+The Youth Commission is grateful to the SFPD and Police Chief Suhr for establishing minutes/January%2014%202014.pdf >

+62 SF Police Commission meeting of April 4th, 2012 http://sf-police.org/index.aspx?page=4073 an active MOU with the school district, as we are to members of the Board of Education.
 We believe in strengthening youth and police relations via positive and improved youth and police interactions.